avatorl/Deneb-Vega-Templates/README.md

 - Twitter: [@avatorl](https://twitter.com/avatorl)
 - LinkedIn: [@avatorl](https://www.linkedin.com/in/avatorl/)

+The templates are basic examples of Deneb/Vega data visualizations that can be used as a starting point in the development of custom data visualizations.

-Examples of other highly customized Deneb/Vega data visualizations created by Andrzej Leszkiewicz: https://github.com/avatorl/Deneb-Vega
+I also have examples of highly customized and creative Deneb/Vega data visualizations: https://github.com/avatorl/Deneb-Vega

 Read more about Deneb and Vega in Power BI: https://powerofbi.org/dataviz-galaxy-power-bi-deneb-vega/